bukka/WordPress/wp-content/plugins/grand-media/readme.txt

 = Modules Updated =
 * Go to Gmedia Modules page and update installed premium modules to latest versions

+= 1.8.71 =
+* Fixed: Compatibility with some plugins, which manipulate posts meta
+* Fixed: Saving custom presets on Edit Gallery pages.
+* Improvements for future iOS app version.

+= 1.8.70 =
+* Added: New Action to re-create selected images
+* Fixed: Author filter in Gmedia Library
+* Fixed: Fatal error for some images without EXIF
+* Updated: New compact look for comments in Phantom module
+* Other fixes and improvements

 = 1.8.63 =
 * Fixed: admin background